Building tropical climate, hurricane resistant coastal and island homes since 1968.

 Some of the common specifications Topsider provides for coastal area construction include upgraded structural members and steel couplings, specialized hurricane fasteners and clips, high DP (design pressure) windows and high impact (missile-resistant) glass in windows and glass doors.
 Storm shutters (also referred to as hurricane shutters) are also very popular and in some locations, such as the Bahamas and USVI.
 High wind-rated roofing materials, such as metal roofing and other types of more traditional upgraded shingles are usually required.

 Custom designed and engineered luxury beach house plans.
-Ideal for coastal home building in Florida, the Bahamas, the USVI, the Gulf Coast and coastal areas worldwide.
+Ideal for coastal home building in Florida, the Florida Keys, the Bahamas, the Virgin Islands, the Gulf Coast and coastal areas worldwide.

 Properly specifying a low maintenance tropical island home, coastal area or beach house, and surviving hurricanes and storms are not the only reasons clients build Topsider Homes.
 They build them because they are ideal for the lifestyle and beauty that such locations provide.
 Every Topsider home has floor-to-ceiling windows to exploit nature's coastal views and vistas, large living spaces with vaulted ceilings and exposed beams, plentiful exterior decking, and all of the custom-designed features one would want in a new house.